 With an ageing population it is vital that we identify preventive measures for those at risk of dementia.
 The English Longitudinal Study of Ageing (ELSA) cohort is proving a valuable resource for investigating how cognitive reserve (assessed through educational attainment, occupational complexity and leisure activities) affects a person's risk of developing dementia in later life.

 In my recent paper published in the British Journal of Psychiatry, we compared participants under the age of 80 with a few years of education to those with 15 years of education and found a 44% reduction in the risk of developing dementia in those with a higher educational attainment.
-However, we didn’t record this association in older participants who may have had less access to education during and immediately after the Second World War.
-Participants with complex occupations also showed a 28% reduction in dementia risk compared to those with less complex occupations, while in those under the age of 85 who were highly engaged in leisure activities showed a 26% reduction of risk compared to others in the same age group.
+However, we didn't record this association in older participants who may have had less access to education during and immediately after the Second World War.
+Participants with complex occupations also showed a 28% reduction in dementia risk compared to those with less complex occupations, while those under the age of 85 who were highly engaged in leisure activities showed a 26% reduction of risk compared with others in the same age group.

-This evidence suggests that education does contribute to cognitive reserve from a young age to adulthood and that leisure activities from age 50 onwards contribute to cognitive reserve during adulthood and older age.
-The findings also support the theory that cognitive reserve can be improved throughout life by engaging in a wide range of activities – from reading and using new technologies, to actively participating in clubs, societies and volunteering programs.
+This evidence suggests that education does contribute to cognitive reserve from a young age to adulthood, and that leisure activities from age 50 onwards contribute to cognitive reserve during adulthood and older age.
+The findings also support the theory that cognitive reserve can be improved throughout life by engaging in a wide range of activities – from reading and using new technologies, to actively participating in clubs, societies and volunteering programmes.

-This offers some hope to individuals who, due to historical, environmental, or socioeconomic circumstances, may not have benefited from education or other cognitive reserve enhancing activities in life.
+This offers some hope to individuals who, due to historical, environmental or socioeconomic circumstances, may not have benefited from education or other cognitive reserve-enhancing activities in life.
 Policies that target those at risk of dementia and direct them to engage in social, cognitive and physically stimulating activities may help reduce their risk of developing dementia.

 What to read next